ashawkey/torch-ngp/readme.md

         - [ ] ray marching in CUDA.

 # News
-* 1.30:
+* 2.6: add support for RGBA image.
-    * fixed atomicAdd() to use __half2 in HashGrid Encoder's backward, now the training speed with fp16 is as expected!
+* 1.30: fixed atomicAdd() to use __half2 in HashGrid Encoder's backward, now the training speed with fp16 is as expected!
 * 1.29:
     * finished an experimental binding of fully-fused MLP.
     * replace SHEncoder with a CUDA implementation.